 - Be large enough to support conclusions

-- Be selected using a clear method
+- Be selected using a clear, justified method

-Avoid research bias as much as possible
+Avoid research bias as much as possible.

 Although population and sample are closely linked, they are not the same.
 It is important to understand the difference so that you can explain your research design clearly.
+The table below summarises how they compare.

 | Population | Sample | |